rasyaq/rasyid.github.io/_posts/2023-08-27-Understanding-Transformers.md

 - Decoder Self-Attention: The decoder queries, keys, and values come from the previous decoder outputs.
 Masking prevents leftward information flow and maintains auto-regressive order.
 - Encoder-Decoder Attention: The decoder queries come from the decoder, while the encoder keys and values are projected to the decoder.
 This bridges both components.

-By employing multi-head attention, transformers can jointly process information at different positions from different representational subspaces.
+By employing multi-headed attention, transformers can jointly process information at different positions from different representational subspaces.
 This provides expressive power to learn complex functions mapping input sequences to output sequences.
-Multi-head attention has been a crucial innovation for creating effective deep attentional models.
+Multi-headed attention has been a crucial innovation for creating effective deep attentional models.

 ![](/images/1_3aO7OEvLZZm7h8bVXlgRZQ.gif)
 ![](/images/1__-AYcynG8pgLkCdUQmuzFA.gif)